 Touchscreen all in one desktop pcs

-Windows 7 has made big strides towards bringing touch controls from the smartphone to the desktop, and a number of all-in-one PCs have embraced this.
-To be honest, it’s not that compelling a feature right now.
-While you can use Windows through touch alone, the interface and many applications aren’t really designed for it.
+Windows 8 has been a huge influence in bringing touch controls from obscurity to mainstream PCs, and a number of all-in-one PCs have embraced this.
+While you can use Windows through touch alone, some applications aren’t really designed for it just yet.

-Children and less-experienced users sometimes take to a touchscreen faster than a mouse, and there are some nice note-making and calendar apps around, but generally, if the choice is between a touchscreen and a faster processor or bigger screen, opt for the latter.
+Children and less-experienced users sometimes take to a touchscreen faster than a mouse, and there are some nice note-taking and drawing apps around, but generally, if the choice is between a touchscreen and a faster processor or bigger screen, opt for the latter.

 Intel and AMD both now have a bewildering range of processors available.
-Intel’s line starts with the Celeron, moves up through the Pentium dual core and into the Core 2 line, and from there goes to the newer Core i3, i5 and i7 lines, while AMD has its own Athlon and Phenom lines.
-Even within those categories, you’ll find dual core processors, dual core processors with HyperThreading (HT) which behave like four core processors as well as true quad-core and six-core processors.
+Intel’s line starts with the Celeron, moves up through the Pentium dual core, and from there goes to the newer Core i3, i5 and i7 lines, while AMD has its own A-series of processors.
+Even within these categories, you’ll find dual core processors, dual core processors with HyperThreading (HT) which behave like four core processors as well as true quad-core and six-core processors.

 More cores are good if you’re planning to get involved in creative work with video, 3D or graphics, but a dual core processor has enough power for most programs.
 Beyond technical differences, cheaper processors usually have smaller amounts of cache memory – Ram built into the CPU and used to store key bits of data that the processor needs to work on.